When metrics matter – why you need visual management

 One of the first principles of lean is to directly observe the work as activities, connections and flows.
 When the work is visual and clear it becomes much easier for someone to directly observe the work and know what’s going on.
-Visual management is therefore a fundamental aspect of lean, as it helps the lean principles ‘come to life’.
-Just as an eloquent and well-delivered speech can move people to action, the skilful and judicious application of visual management techniques can move the business practices to a higher level of realisation and efficiency.
+Visual management is therefore a fundamental aspect of Lean, as it helps the lean principles ‘come to life’.
+Just as an eloquent and well-delivered speech can move people to action, the skillful and judicious application of visual management techniques can move the business practices to a higher level of realization and efficiency.

 When visual management is performed well, it becomes easy to see and understand the flow of work and how it is progressing.
 It helps to:

 - identify in control and out-of-control situations

 - identify trends which are positive or negative